 You can use words like “haircare, breakage, damaged hair,” business pages will come up for you to reference too.
 Take a look at the pages and see if they may be able to help with your hair problems.

 Check out the websites for you to view and see the prices that are affordable for you.

 When Adulthood Hair Reflects Childhood Hair

-Although I look back on pictures of myself during childhood, thinking ‘why did I choose these hairstyles’, I’m so grateful for my journey.
+I look back on pictures of myself, thinking ‘why did I choose these hairstyles’, I’m so grateful for my journey.

 It’s like breaking up with your hair and falling in love again.
 I am happy I acquired my cosmetology license because it taught me how to keep healthy hair.
 Still, I am no guru, and I am learning with every hairstyle how I could have possibly done it better.